apache/pulsar/site2/docs/security-token-admin.md

 ## Authorization

-The token itself doesn't have any permission associated.
-That will be determined by the authorization engine.
-Once the token is created, one can grant permission for this token to do certain actions.
-Eg. :
+The token does not associate any permission.
+The authorization engine determines whether the token has permissions or not.
+Once you have created the token, you can grant permission for this token to do certain actions.
+For example:

 ```shell
 $ bin/pulsar-admin namespaces grant-permission my-tenant/my-namespace \